yasen-petrov/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/routing_common.md

 **Idle Timeout**: If a value less than or equal to zero is specified, the connection is purged (almost) immediately.
 Defaults to 15000 milliseconds (15 seconds).

-{{< alert title="Note" color="primary" >}}All custom timeouts are optional.
-When a timeout value is not specified, a fallback mechanism applies the value of an equivalent timeout configured either at the global level or at the remote host level, if a **Remote Host** has been previously configured.{{< /alert >}}
+All custom timeouts are optional.
+When a timeout value is not specified, a fallback mechanism applies the value of an equivalent timeout configured either at the global level or at the remote host level, if a **Remote Host** has been previously configured.

 ## Connection filter